-Caprera Club Mediterranean
+Caprera Club Med

 Caprera

-Location: Italy (Sardinia Magdalena Archipelago)
+Location: Italy (Sardinia, Magdalena Archipelago)

-Type of village: tents then huts.
+Village type: tents then huts.

 Year opened: 1956